 - Member in Charge – The AM responsible for a new Bill, usually they’re a Welsh Government minister but includes backbenchers if the Bill is a Member’s Bill.

-- Motion for debate – A topic picked by a Cabinet Secretary, an opposition party, committee or backbench member(s) to debate in the Senedd chamber.
+- Motion/Motion for debate – A topic picked by a Cabinet Secretary, an opposition party, committee or backbench member(s) to debate in the Senedd chamber.
 It’s usually a statement the Senedd is asked to vote for or against and can be amended, with votes taken on each amendment.

 - Negative procedure – Where a piece of secondary legislation becomes law automatically unless the National Assembly objects.